jesusch10/bdp1-project/README.md

 ## 1. Computational challenge:
 The computational challenge consists on building an infrastructure to align 300 million of sequences against the human reference genome using the Burrows-Wheeler Aligner (BWA).
 The infrastructure contains three different sites built on different Google Cloud projects to simulate the geographical distribution.
 The first site will be the High Throughput Computing (HTC) site, with more copies of the same program run in parallel.
 ## 2. High throughput computing (HTC) site:
-### 2.1 Setting up the environment:
 HTC site is designed to run copies of the same program in parallel.
-It consists of one master node (htc-instance) and two working nodes (slave-2 has been created later as an image of slave-1).
+It consists of one master node (htc-instance) and two working nodes (slave-1 and slave-2, which has been created later as an image of slave-1).
 All instances run the CentOS 7 operating system with e2-standard-2 type machine (2 vCPUs and 8 GB of memory).

 ![image](https://github.com/jesusch10/bdp1-project/assets/136498796/d855d570-032a-43db-ac41-2c2690403886)

+### 2.1 Setting up the environment:
 Commands below show how to create a SSH key along with its `.pub` file that then is manually added to the instance metadata, and how to access the VM instances:
 ```
 ssh-keygen -t rsa -f ./key_project
 ssh -i key_project jesus@<instance_external_ip>
 ```
-A storage site is created with 50GB and interconnected to the htc-instance through Google Cloud.
+A storage site is created with 50GB and interconnected to the `htc-instance` through Google Cloud.
 Then, next firewall entry rules are configured:
 1. Transmission Control Protocol (TCP) for 0 - 65535 ports, so the nodes are able to communicate between them through HTCondor, and to share a volume through the Network File System server (NFS).
 2. Internet Control Message Protocol (ICMP) for all ports, so the ping requests are allowed.
 3. TCP for 22 port, so the Secure Shell (SSh) is allowed.